dmcp718/lucidlink-multi-mount-script/README.md

 sudo journalctl -u lucidlink-1.service
 ```

-Note: Each instance must be managed separately.
-Wildcard patterns (like `lucidlink-*.service`) are not reliable for managing multiple services at once.
+Note: For best results manage each service separately.
+Wildcard patterns (like `lucidlink-*.service`) may not be reliable for managing multiple services at once.

 ## What the Script Does